 Multi-step web tests

-Review pricing plan and estimate costs for your Application Insights resource
+Review pricing plans and estimate costs

-b.
-A separate charge is made for multi-step web tests.
+B. A separate charge is made for multi-step web tests.
 (This doesn't include simple availability tests, which are included in the data volume charge.)

 What happens if my app exceeds the throttling rate?